A topic from the subject of Distillation in Chemistry.

 Petroleum Refining

-Separation of crude oil into fractions (gasoline, diesel, etc.)
+Separation of crude oil into various fractions such as gasoline, kerosene, diesel, and lubricating oils.

 Chemical Manufacturing

-Purification and production of chemicals, solvents, and pharmaceuticals.
+Purification and production of numerous chemicals, solvents, and pharmaceuticals.
+A vital unit operation in the chemical industry.

 Water Purification